 It’s not enough to track data.
 In fact, it’s easy to be overwhelmed by the amount of data you have at your fingertips.

 In a session at the GROW!
-2019 conference in Denver on Wednesday, Vince Torchia and Jim Cali shared which financial data business owners need to have a handle on in order to grow their companies.
+2019 conference in Denver, Vince Torchia and Jim Cali shared which financial reports landscape companies have a handle on in order to grow their companies.

 “What’s the point of looking at your finances if they’re wrong?”
 Torchia, vice president of The Grow Group, said.

-There are plenty of software tools targeting trades, but companies can do a lot with a simple Excel sheet.
+There are plenty of software tools for landscapers, but companies can do a lot with a simple Excel sheet.
 What matters is the data, Cali, an executive coach for The Grow Group, said.

 “If you’re a high-level CFO or an owner and you think anyone cares as much as you about finance, you’re dead wrong,” Torchia said.

 Owners need to know where they can find this information and how to pull it themselves, Torchia said.
 “If you’re thinking about cash flow at two in the morning because you’re worried about payroll, you don’t want to have to wait until 8:30 for that person to come in and see your email,” he said.